01

 Five on-chain building blocks

-- MockUSDC for demo funding
+- MockUSDC funds fresh demo wallets

-- ConfidentialUSDC for encrypted balances
+- ConfidentialUSDC stores encrypted balances

-- ConfidentialYieldVault for private principal and reward state
+- ConfidentialYieldVault stores encrypted principal and rewards

 06